intellectix/EDC-Documentation/README.md

 To make new pages, create files in the docs folder.

 To add pages to sidenav, open sidebars.json.
 Then add the name of the file inside one of the lists. **Requires server restart to see changes.**

+Check the [documentation](https://docusaurus.io) for how to use Docusaurus.